-I'm currently back in Canada, living in Victoria, BC and finishing a Master in Social Work and am a Registered Social Worker in BC.
+I'm currently back in Canada, living in Victoria, BC.
+I hold a Masters in Social Work and am a Registered Social Worker in BC.
 I also facilitate Expressive Art experiences for children, adults and seniors, hosting team building events for corporate professionals and continuing to follow the pathways of Creative Surrender.

 Underpinning all of this work, is my unshakable belief that: